Skip to main content

 Commentary: Treats discovery as a required planning input instead of informal side notes.

-Blocker Escalation and Move-On Behavior
+Scoped Blocking, Blocker Escalation, and Move-On Behavior

 Autonomy is expected, not unrestricted.